Updated August 28, 2023

-Step 6: Now select the polygon tool and match its size to rectangle, and center everything aligning both square and triangle to the composition.
-Also, set polystar path 1 points to 3 so we get a triangle.
-Reduce the opacity of both shapes so we can see the path to modify.
+Step 6: Now select the polygon tool, match its size to the rectangle, and center everything, aligning square and triangle to the composition.
+Also, set the polystar path from 1 point to 3, so we get a triangle.
+Reduce the opacity of both shapes to see how to modify them.
 Press T for transparency, from which you can directly change the opacity.

-Step 7: This is the important step to select the path of both layer and convert to the Bezier path.
+Step 7: This is important to select the path of both layers and convert it to the Bezier path.

 Step 8: Now ungroup the rectangle shape to get the path to animate and rename the shape layers triangle and square, respectively.

 Step 9: After ungrouping, set a keyframe for the path attribute at around 15f on the timeline by clicking on the stopwatch icon, and it turns blue, which means the key is set for the frame selected in the timeline.
 Then move the slider to 20f and adjust the shape of the rectangle to the triangle.

 Step 10: After adjusting the path of the rectangle as a triangle.
 After moving the timeline to about 1 second, press N, which will reduce your work area, and you can repeatedly test without clicking the timeline to zero.

-Step 11: To view the final render, we can either export it from after-effects or use an adobe media encoder, a separate program used for encoding and video rendering.
+Step 11: To view the final render, we can export it from after-effects or use an adobe media encoder, a separate program for encoding and video rendering.

 Step 12: Now, we will use a media encoder to export since we can keep working on the project while the encoding and rendering will happen in the background.
 If we choose to export from after effects, it would not matter in small projects, but it can take a long time depending upon the settings in large projects.

 Example #2 – Morphing Triangle to Rocket

-Step 1: Now you know the basics of morphing, you have transformed the rectangle to a triangle.
-We will now morph a triangle to a more advanced shape of a rocket.
+Step 1: Now you know the basics of morphing, you have transformed the rectangle into a triangle.
+We will now morph a triangle into a more advanced rocket shape.